kartik-ramachandran/NFLDepthChart/README.md

 Has been developed in a scalable way where we can branch out and separate out the web api and UI and push them into separate projects.
 More modules can be added for other sports

+Improvements: have used Convert.toint32 instead of tryparse use cqrs or breakdown into multiple services